Contents: The Paper, Media Coverage, Funding, Weatherwise, Book.

-"Dynamics of Wind Setdown at Suez and the Eastern Nile Delta", by Carl Drews and Weiqing Han, PLoS ONE, 2010 doi:10.1371/journal.pone.0012481. link OpenSkyThis modeling study applies to the biblical Moses parting the Red Sea, as described in Exodus 14.
+"Dynamics of Wind Setdown at Suez and the Eastern Nile Delta", by Carl Drews and Weiqing Han, PLoS ONE, 2010 doi:10.1371/journal.pone.0012481. link OpenSkyThis modeling study applies to the biblical Moses and the Israelites crossing the Red Sea, as described in Exodus 14.

 Although the paper was about air-sea dynamics in coastal regions, the historical and biblical connection sparked great interest and international media coverage.
 The UCAR press release was issued on September 21, 2010, and most of the publicity followed during that same week.
 Some of the news stories, videos, audios, and blogs are listed below.

 Fox 31 Denver - KDVRhttp://www.kdvr.com/videobeta/bccbe130-64ba-48d2-bc84-f64f8338cc86/News/Scientists-part-the-Red-Sea-again